 Lie down on a flat bench first.
 Make sure you are comfortable and shift your feet around until you know you are grounded.
 The bar should be right above your chest.
 When you lift it, keep your arms wider apart than your shoulders so that you have a good grip on it.
 Breathe in and slowly bring the bar down to your chest.
 On an exhale, bring it upwards.

 Of course, if you have yet to work your way up towards a heavier set, you can try this exercise with dumbbells, as well.

 All you need for this exercise is a chin-up bar – make sure it’s installed correctly.
 Your grip on it should be an underhand one, meaning that your palms will be facing you.
 Make sure you have a good grip on the bar and, on an exhale, pull yourself up until your chin is above the bar.
-Slowly lower yourself back down and repeat.
+Then, slowly lower yourself back down and repeat.

 You can cross your ankles so that the weight distribution is equal.

 To make things easier on your first try, you can ask someone for help – as you’re lifting your body, they can hold your ankles and provide support.
 You can also grip the bar from a height and only exercise the act of lowering yourself, which is much easier than pulling yourself up.
 Either way, with the proper training, you will be able to achieve the chin-up – and it will be the best feeling in the world!

 There is also such a thing as negative reps – that is where you lower yourself on the bar, but you don’t actually go through the action of pulling yourself up.
 This way, the exercise becomes much more accessible if you’re not strong enough to pull yourself up yet.